d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

 ## Determinant
-The geometric view of linear algebra gives an intuitive way to interpret a a fundamental quantity known as the *determinant*.
+The geometric view of linear algebra gives an intuitive way to interpret a fundamental quantity known as the *determinant*.
 Consider the grid image from before, but now with a highlighted region (:numref:`fig_grid-filled`).

 ![The matrix $\mathbf{A}$ again distorting the grid.
 This time, I want to draw particular attention to what happens to the highlighted square.](../img/GridTransformFilled.svg)